-Official School Name: Woodbury Leadership Academy
+- Official School Name: Woodbury Leadership Academy

-MN School District Number: 4228 School
+- MN School District Number: 4228 School

-• Address: 600 Weir Drive, Woodbury, MN School
+- Address: 600 Weir Drive, Woodbury, MN School

-Phone Number: 651-539-2641Website: www.wlamn.org
+- Phone Number: 651-539-2641

-Executive Director: Mr. Bert Strassburg (as of August 2016)
+- Website: www.wlamn.org

+- Executive Director: Dr. Kathleen Mortensen

-Year Opened: 2014Grades Served: K-7
+- Year Opened: 2014

+- Grades Served: K-6

-School Hours: 9:30 AM - 4:00 PM
+- School Hours: 9:20 AM 3:50 PM

-• School Days: 173 student contact days per year
+- School Days: 171 student contact days per year

+- Woodbury Leadership Academy Mission: The mission of WLA is to utilize leadership based programs and strategies grounded in solid research, combined with the demonstrated success of Core Knowledge curriculum as a basis of a rigorous overall educational program that builds strong skills in math, reading, literature, writing, music, science and technology.

-- Woodbury Leadership Academy Mission: The mission of WLA is to empower dedicated staff to deliver academically rigorous curriculum to students and prepare them with exceptional leadership skills. - Woodbury Leadership Academy Vision: The vision of WLA is to be a sustainable K-8 public school where learning empowers students to be future leaders and global citizens. - Woodbury Leadership Academy's Authorizer: Volunteers of America 7625 Metro Blvd, Edina, MN Contact: Stephanie Olsen, Senior Manager, solsen@voamn.org Phone: 612-270-1998
+- Woodbury Leadership Academy Vision: The vision of WLA is to be a school where students and graduates become exceptional leaders, and are prepared to take on the academic and leadership challenges they will face as they transition into high school.

+- Woodbury Leadership Academy's Authorizer: Volunteers of America 7625 Metro Blvd, Edina, MN Contact: Stephanie Olsen, Senior Manager, solsen@voamn.org Phone: 612-270-1998

-WLA is a tuition-free charter elementary and middle school serving approximately 249 students.
-Our primary goal will be to work in partnership with families from Woodbury and the surrounding communities who wish to participate as full partners in the education of their children in a rigorous educational environment that fosters student success.
+WLA is a tuition-free charter elementary and middle school which served over 270 students during the 2017-2018 school year. (our end of year ADM was 260, with our highest level of membership being at 270 from early February on.)
+Our primary goal is to work in partnership with families from Woodbury and the surrounding communities who wish to participate as full partners, in the education of their children in a rigorous educational environment that fosters student success.
 WLA ensures academic success through rigorous curriculum standards, while setting high expectations for students.
-WLA uses inquiry-based learning while building strong skills in math, reading, literature, writing, music, science & technology - all of the essential areas of learning.
-We will also implement a strong character education program to ensure students develop exceptional leadership skills and are well rounded in all areas, social and academic, and prepared for high school and beyond.
-WLA is to be a school where students and graduates receive exceptional leadership skills, and are prepared to take on the challenges they will face as they transition into high school.
-The mission of WLA is to utilize Core Knowledge curriculum to provide an educational program that is academically rigorous, based on solid research, and demonstrated success.
-In addition to the Core Knowledge Curriculum, we utilize Saxon and Singapore Math, and a character education program to build leadership skills throughout the school.
-The commitment of WLA is to deliver the curriculum with passion via dedicated teachers who will work in partnership with families to ensure the ultimate success of every student.
-WLA graduates will enter high school academically and socially prepared with exceptional leadership skills that will ensure their success in high school and beyond.
-It is the goal of WLA to provide all students a standards-based education, dedicated to the mastery of a broad-base of knowledge and the development of a rich vocabulary, full literacy and mathematics skills.
-WLA is built on the Core Knowledge Sequence.
-This curriculum exceeds Minnesota State Academic Standards for K-8.
-The Core Knowledge Sequence is currently being used successfully in schools throughout the United States to empower students to excel, and with great success and proven results!
+WLA uses inquiry-based learning while building strong skills in math, reading, literature, writing, music, science and technology.
+We also implement a strong character education program to ensure students develop exceptional leadership skills and are well rounded in all areas, social and academic, and prepared for high school and beyond.
+WLA is a school where students and graduates receive exceptional leadership skills, and are prepared to take on the challenges they will face as they transition into high school.
+WLA utilizes Core Knowledge curriculum to provide an educational program that is academically rigorous, based on solid research, and demonstrates success.
+In addition to the Core Knowledge Curriculum, we utilize Saxon Math, and a character education program to build leadership skills throughout the school.
+At WLA we are committed to delivering curriculum with passion via dedicated teachers who work in partnership with families to ensure the success of every student.
+Furthermore, the Core Knowledge curriculum used by WLA covers and/or exceeds the Minnesota State Academic Standards for grades K-8.
+Finally, the Core Knowledge Sequence is currently being used successfully in schools throughout the United States to empower students to excel, and with great success and proven results!